ai4science-amsterdam/ai4science-amsterdam.github.io/pages/ai4smm_home.md

 <center> <h1>Kickoff Symposium</h1> </center>

-Now that our first round of AI4SMM projects have been staffed and started, we are organizing an official AI4SMM Kickoff Symposium in the last week of May.
+Now that our first round of AI4SMM projects have been staffed and started, we are organizing an official AI4SMM Kickoff Symposium on Thursday, 30th of May.
 Further details will be posted here as soon as they arrive...

 ---